 - 3 medium sized apples

-Press the dough into the tart pan and place in the freezer to set up- this step is important because cold pastry yields a flakier crust when baked.
+STEP 2: Press the dough into the tart pan and use the flat bottom of a measuring cup to smooth it.
+Place the crust in the freezer to set up—this step is important because cold pastry yields a flakier crust when baked.

-Make the frangipane filling - While the dough chills, make the vegan frangipane filling by combining all the ingredients together.
+STEP 3: Make the frangipane filling while the dough chills, by combining all the ingredients together.

-Next, prepare the apples - cut off the apple cheeks which basically means slice off the round sides, leaving behind a square core.
+STEP 4: Prepare the apples by cutting off the apple cheeks which basically means slice off the round sides, leaving behind a square core.
 There is no need to peel the apples for this recipe, however feel free if you wish.

 - Honey Crisp